 updated September 2022

 When I was studying to become a psychologist, I never once heard the word giftedness brought up.
 We didn’t even hear about IQ testing, unless it had to do with measuring disability.
 Admittedly, that was nearly twenty years ago and I was specializing in clinical psychology rather than research psychology.
 But still, many of the psychologists, psychiatrists and other helping professionals I train today report that they either had a short mention of giftedness in their training, or, like me, none at all.

-I know a training program can’t cover everything, and when the numbers of gifted people are so very small (common research says about 5% of the population is gifted), it somehow makes sense that giftedness as a topic would get low priority.
-But then, what about those 5%?
+I know a training program can’t cover everything, and when the numbers of gifted people are so very small (common research says that less than 5% of the population is gifted), it somehow makes sense that giftedness as a topic would get low priority.
+But then, what about those less than 5%?
 What are they supposed to do when they need to reach out for mental health support from professionals who are missing essential information about how their unusual brain works?
 These are moments when ignorance really can hurt.
 I have heard stories from countless clients about their search for, and failure to find, a therapist who could help them understand their (gifted) mind.

 In my case, my therapist confused my high intelligence for mental wellness (not an uncommon mistake therapists make when working with gifted clients).
 A few other common hurtful mistakes therapists and other helping professionals make - much of the time out of ignorance - include:

 - Telling their clients that giftedness does not exist